-Candidates who elect to have a statement printed in the Voter Information Guide are required to pay the estimated costs of including their candidate statement at the time of filing.
+Candidates who elect to have a statement printed in the Voter Information Guide are required to pay the estimated costs of including their candidate statement in the Voter Information Guide at the time of filing.
 The actual costs of inclusion will be determined after the election, and participating candidates will either receive a refund or be responsible for paying additional costs at that time.

-Estimated costs for candidate statements are calculated by district at \$0.10 per registered voter.
+Estimated costs for candidate statements are calculated by district per registered voter.
 Payments are accepted in the form of cash, personal check, cashier's check and money order, or credit card.
-Listed in Appendix N are the estimated costs for candidate statements by district for this election.
+Listed in Appendix Q are the estimated costs for candidate statements by district for this election.